 Absent bowel sounds, bilious vomiting, bloody diarrhea or occult blood in stool, fever (≥100.4°F [≥38°C]), rebound tenderness, rigidity, and voluntary guarding indicate a possible need for surgery.

-External genital exam:
+External genital and perineal exam:

 Testicular torsion is likely in any male child with abdominal tenderness plus loss of the cremasteric reflex, diffuse testicular tenderness, elevated testes, and a horizontal rather than vertical position of the testes on exam.